 I feel like a woman.

-A good friend of mine who had a similar postpartum experience said after she discontinued her medication that she had a “fuller range of emotions” and I agree.
-I am more sensitive, I am more delicate lol, my edges aren’t as sharp and I LOVE it!
+A good friend of mine who had a similar postpartum experience said, after she discontinued her medication that she had a “fuller range of emotions” and I agree.
+My edges aren’t as sharp and I LOVE it!

 - Bloating… like my pants feel uncomfortable and I feel fat.